jamespan/investors-blog/_columns/Stock_Analysis/everquote-ever-stock-insurance-stocks-to-watch.md

 The insurance sector seems to have gotten lost while trade tariffs, artificial intelligence and other investing themes swarm Wall Street.
-Still, insurance has posted [the fifth-highest gains so far this year](https://www.investors.com/data-tables/ibd-smart-nyse-nasdaq-tables-mar-04-2025/) out of the 33 sectors followed by Investor's Business Daily, with a 7.5% climb.
+Still, insurance has posted [the fourth-highest gains so far this year](https://www.investors.com/data-tables/ibd-smart-nyse-nasdaq-tables-mar-04-2025/) out of the 33 sectors followed by Investor's Business Daily, with a 7% climb.
 And **EverQuote** ([EVER](https://research.investors.com/quote.aspx?symbol=EVER)) has become one of the stocks to watch in that group.

-An insurance marketplace, EverQuote owns the best Earnings Per Share Rating out of 16 companies in the diversified insurance industry group.
+An online insurance marketplace, EverQuote owns the best [Relative Strength Rating](https://www.investors.com/how-to-invest/investors-corner/relative-strength-rating-stock-chart-analysis-helps-pick-outstanding-growth-stocks/) out of 16 companies in the diversified insurance industry group.
 It became profitable last year and posted explosive sales growth of 72%, 163% and 165% during the past three quarters.